 The list consists of both the Windows and the Mac commands.

 So let just jump right into it.
-But before prepare your cup of tea to sip and learn.
+But before preparing your cup of tea to sip and learn.

 Fix the Error: Alt + Enter